jordancclive/RivCon-Dev-JS/README.md

 .charAt(index)

-                        nickNameSimple.js
+                        x-g-nickNameSimple.js

 .indexOf(searchValue, [, fromIndex]);  returns the first occurence of, if not found returns -1

-                        nickNameSimple.js
+                        x-g-nickNameSimple.js

 .substr(x,y);  up to and not including "y"

-                        nickNameSimple.js
+                        x-g-nickNameSimple.js

 -----------------

 Objects:

-                        objects-adding_referencing_properties.js
+                        objects-referencing_properties.js
                         objects-definitions.js
                         objects-for_in_Loops.js
                         objects-hasOwnProperty-in.js
-                        objects-referencing-nested_ArraysObjects.js
+                        objects-referencingNested_w-Arrays.js

-                        objects-Examples...
+                        x-Obj-... .js...
 (There will be many files with this prefix)

 -----------------